ahnpj/security-operations-workflows/threat-intelligence-and-enrichment/misp-ioc-enrichment-and-correlation/workflow-execution.md

 At this point, what I was actually looking at was not the malware file itself, but rather intelligence references associated with the malware investigation.
 The VirusTotal permalink represented a reference to a malware sample that had previously been uploaded and analyzed externally.

 One of the attributes contained a VirusTotal permalink associated with the malware sample.
-Although the isolated lab VM itself did not have internet access, the URL could still be copied manually into a normal browser outside the lab environment.
+Although the isolated VM itself did not have internet access, the URL could still be copied manually into a normal browser outside the environment.

 The purpose of opening the VirusTotal link was to retrieve additional malware sample metadata that was not directly visible inside MISP itself.